redperformance/red-measurement-framework/README.md

 ## Building with rollup
 Rollup and other javascript compilers doesn't support removing unused methods form classes.
-This is why the measurement framework i built on running several functions instead of importing a class to hold them.
+This is why the measurement framework is built on running several functions instead of importing a class to hold them.
-Internally these uses the MeasurementFramework class to hold state and to orcestrate between classes.
+Internally, these use the MeasurementFramework class to hold state and to orchestrate between classes.
 This makes the package nice and tight.

 [npm-image]: https://img.shields.io/npm/v/measurement-framework.svg
 [npm-url]: https://npmjs.org/package/measurement-framework
 [stability-image]: https://img.shields.io/badge/stability-experimental-orange.svg
 [stability-url]: https://github.com/mijohansen/measurement-framework

+## Collaborating with external developers
+As can be seen from the measurement-framework.js script, its functionality relies heavily on an underlying strict and consistent naming convention.
+This allows us to accumulate (n) number of (x,y or z) instances.
+Based on this summation of each instance, it enables us to place consumers in a given funnel-stage. the funnel-stages are "Interested, Considering, Store Visit Intent and Ecommerce Intent"